peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 **Returns:**

 * Exponential of this object.
-If this object's value is 1, returns an approximation to " e" within the given precision.
+If this object's value is 1, returns an approximation to " e" within the specified precision.
 Signals FlagInvalid and returns not-a-number (NaN) if the parameter <code>ctx</code> is null or the precision is unlimited (the context's Precision property is 0).

 ### ExpM1